Understand the NPSP Data Model

 NPSP is essentially a group of customizations to the base Salesforce platform.
 Accounts, contacts, and opportunities are still the major building blocks, but in nonprofit CRM, we care about managing constituent data and optimizing fundraising and program activities.
 We track a different set of entities and their relationships—namely, individual donors, their household affiliations, and donations.

 In NPSP, for instance, accounts are used to represent households.
 Each household can be associated with multiple donors (contacts) and donations (opportunities).
-And since many nonprofits may need to track more than donors, they can use contacts to manage all kinds of people data — members, volunteers, clients, board members.
-And they can use opportunities to manage grants, in-kind gifts, and memberships — not just donations.
+And since many nonprofits may need to track more than donors, they can use contacts to manage all kinds of people data—members, volunteers, clients, board members.
+And they can use opportunities to manage grants, in-kind gifts, and memberships—not just cash donations from individuals.

 You may have seen this before, but let's review how NPSP uses the standard Salesforce objects.